Lenny (film): Home media

-Lenny was released on DVD by MGM Home Video April 1, 2003, in a Region 1 widescreen format, and by Twilight Time (under license from MGM and 20th Century Fox Home Entertainment) as a Region 1 widescreen Blu-ray February 10, 2015.
+Lenny was released on DVD by MGM Home Video on April 1, 2003, in a Region 1 widescreen format, and by Twilight Time (under license from MGM and 20th Century Fox Home Entertainment) as a Region 1 widescreen Blu-ray on February 10, 2015.
+The Criterion Collection released a 4K restoration of the film on Blu-ray on May 26, 2026.